jrsmgno/jrsmgno.github.io/README.md

 # My Dev Portfolio
-First repository created to show my portfolio such as skills, experiences, and projects
+First repository created to showcase my portfolio not just in my journey as a developer but also from various fields and industries that I have been to